Introduction

 The ultimate source of most geographic data in the United States is the United States Geological Survey (USGS).
 USGS maintains the GNIS database which can be queried on-line.

-Customized Missouri maps can be created at the Center for Agricultural, Resource, and Environmental Services (CARES) map room, National Geographic Maps, and Google Maps.
+Customized Missouri maps can be created at the Center for Agricultural, Resource, and Environmental Services (CARES) map room, OpenStreetMap, and Google Maps.
 Missouri spatial data can be downloaded gratis from the Missouri Spatial Data Information Service (MSDIS).

 Missouri